cafejojo/schaapi/CONTRIBUTING.md

 If the project maintainer has any additional requirements, you will find them listed here.

-- **Code Style** - We try to adhere to the Kotlin style guide (with a few exceptions).
+- **Code style** - We try to adhere to the Kotlin style guide (with a few exceptions).
 Tooling helps us in following standards.
 Read more about the [tool setup](https://github.com/cafejojo/schaapi/wiki/Tool-Setup) on our wiki.
 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.
 - **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.
 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](http://semver.org/).
 Randomly breaking public APIs is not an option.